 Attending a basketball camp is a great way for high school basketball players to learn from experienced coaches and develop the skills needed to compete at the next level.
 Depending on where you’re at in the recruiting process, some girls basketball camps can help you gain exposure to college coaches and potentially earn a scholarship offer!
-Use the list of girls basketball camps below to find girls basketball camps near you.
-Get answers to top questions about women’s basketball camps or search all women’s basketball recruiting events here.
+Use the list of girls basketball camps below to find girls basketball camps near you or get answers to top questions about women’s basketball camps.

 Did you know that college coaches can send you camp invites directly through NCSA?
 Create an NCSA Recruiting Profile.